awkena/panGenomeBreedr/docs/reference/pg_count_variant_types.md

-# Count the number of variant types in the pangenome database.
+# Count the distribution of variant types in the database (online)

 This function connects to the public panGenomeBreedr API to perform a server-side aggregation, counting the occurrences of different variant